HUOA-Club-Development-2022/hoca.github.io/index.md

 # Hawaii Okinawa Creative Arts
 Welcome to our Github page!
 This page is created for anyone who is interested in joining our team in developing a website uisng full stack Meteor.
-The website is for HOCA and it is a non-profit organization.
+The website is for Hawaii Okinawa Creative Arts, a performing arts group.
 If you are interested, please feel free to me at jklau88@hawaii.edu

 ## Overview